 What happened at WIPP in February 2014

-When the CAM alarmed, two dampers were automatically closed in the exhaust duct that redirected the exhaust through high efficiency particulate air (HEPA) filters that removes radioactive particles.
+When the CAM alarmed, two dampers were automatically closed in the exhaust duct, redirecting the exhaust through high efficiency particulate air (HEPA) filters that remove radioactive particles.

-The next day an aboveground exhaust air monitor on the WIPP site detected very low levels of airborne radioactive contamination.
-The 140 employees at the site were kept indoors as a precaution while air samples were taken.
-The 13 employees present during the radioactive release event on February 14 were tested for internal radioactive contamination after the event.
-The 140 employees have also been offered testing.
+The next day, an aboveground exhaust air monitor on the WIPP site detected very low levels of airborne radioactive contamination.
+The 140 employees at the site were kept indoors as a precaution, and non-essential personnel were later released via surveyed routes.

 Accident Investigation board Reports

-The DOE AIB also conducted an investigation of the February 14 radiological event at WIPP.
-Their report is being issued in two phases.
-Phase I focuses on the release of radioactive material from the underground to the environment and the follow-on response to the release.
-The Phase I AIB Report was released April 24.
-To view the report, click on the following link.
+The AIB report on the radiological event was issued in two phases.
+Phase I focused on the release of radioactive material from the underground to the environment and the follow-on response to the release.
+The Phase I AIB report was issued April 24, 2014.

-- Accident Investigation Report on February 14 Radiological Event (Phase 1)
+- Accident Investigation Report on February 14 Radiological Event (Phase I)